Animal welfare and nature conservation are very important to us

 seals and certifications

-It's important to us that everything on the sleeping bag, from the thread to the zipper, prints, ribbons, etc., is tested for harmful substances.
+It is important to us that everything on the product – from the thread to the zipper, prints, ribbons, etc. – is tested for harmful substances.
 OEKO-TEX® guarantees that the environment and people are protected.

 OEKO-TEX® enables consumers and businesses to make responsible choices that preserve our planet for future generations.